zacklow28/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all patient entries from VitaBook.
+Clears all patient entries from your VitaBook.

 Format: `clear`